Ale: Sulfur metabolism

 Sulfur Dioxide is a product of some of the initial ingredients of ale and is produced during the fermentation of the wort.
 Sulfur Dioxide helps to increase an ale's shelf life; however, it naturally occurs in foods when they become old, so many people react negatively to its smell and can even be viewed as an allergen in some countries.
 During the stages of fermentation of ale, the production of SO2 works as an antioxidant, a preservative, and, in addition, it works to fight bacteria.
 Throughout the fermentation process, one of the ways in which brewers can control the levels of SO2 is through temperature during brewing, and another way to preserve that reaction is by tempering with the temperature at which the product is stored.
-The cooler it is stored, the more SO2 is preserved, which helps the ale keep its flavor.
+The cooler it is stored, the more SO2 is preserved, which helps the ale keep its flavour.

-When an ale becomes stale from oxidation, it loses its natural flavors; it could taste like any multitude of different undesirable things, depending on the initial flavor of the ale.
-Some of the most common tastes for people are that of sherry, where the flavors have gotten negatively sweeter, or that of cardboard or paper, where it tastes stale and bland.
+When an ale becomes stale from oxidation, it loses its natural flavours; it could taste like any multitude of different undesirable things, depending on the initial flavour of the ale.
+Some of the most common tastes for people are that of sherry, where the flavours have gotten negatively sweeter, or that of cardboard or paper, where it tastes stale and bland.